 - Fairtree does reforestation differently: we pay people to plant and manage trees in their own communities.
 Fairtree works across Subsaharan Africa.
 Mobile tree tracking with Greenstand technology, mobile payments to tree growers and community-based management, and out-of-the-box reforestation techniques are how Fairtree accomplishes its unique work.

-- Advisory Member: Tipey Joa Native Warriors (2022-present)
+- Supporting Member: Tipey Joa Native Warriors (2022-present)

 - Board of Directors: Slow Food URBAN San Diego, Ark of Taste Chair (2018-19)